A long-misplaced portray that changed into determined in an attic may want to cross for as a good deal as $171 million at public sale

 The canvas has a presale estimate of $114 million to $171 million.

-“There are simplest 65 of his artwork inside the international, and I observed the 66th painting in an attic,” Toulouse-based auctioneer Marc Labarbe advised CNN.
+“There are 65 of his artwork inside the international, and I observed the 66th painting in an attic,” Toulouse-based auctioneer Marc Labarbe advised CNN.
 “It’s tremendous.
 However, it is authentic.”
 He delivered the dusty, water-stained piece to Parisian Old Master supplier and appraiser Eric Turquin, who recognized it as a misplaced painting of the Italian Renaissance grasp.